-For most people, a visit to a Mecca Bingo Club is what it should be – a fun and sociable way to spend their time.
-However, for a small minority, either playing bingo, the slot machines or games of Cashline can become a problem.
+Playing at Mecca Bingo should be a fun and sociable way to spend your time.
+However, for some players, gambling can become a problem.

-At Mecca Bingo, we are committed to helping our customers Keep it Fun by providing a safe and responsible environment and by offering help and support to those few people who demonstrate that they are unable to stay in control of their gambling.
+At Mecca Bingo, we’re committed to helping our customers to Keep it Fun, by providing a safe and responsible environment and offering support to those who need it.

-In all of our bingo clubs, we offer help by:
+In all our venues, we offer help by:

-- providing extensive training to our teams, so that they are able to monitor behaviour that might give rise to concerns and to otherwise assist our customers by directing them to appropriate help and information.
+- Training our teams to monitor behaviour that may lead to concerns and to assist our customers with help and information.

-- providing leaflets detailing the information otherwise provided on this site and allowing customers with concerns about their gambling to “self-exclude” nationally from bingo clubs in the UK by joining the national scheme to prevent them from making further visits.
+- Providing leaflets detailing how customers with concerns about their gambling can “self-exclude” nationally from bingo clubs in the UK, by joining the national scheme to prevent them from making further visits.
 This is as simple as visiting any Mecca Bingo club and speaking with a manager who will help with the quick and simple application process.
 Alternatively, self-exclusion can be requested by following the process detailed on the Bingo Association website. https://www.bingo-association.co.uk/self-exclusion

-- Providing information that will help you identify and prevent problem gambling at an early stage and details about useful charities and support agencies who can otherwise offer specific counselling, help or treatment to those with a specific gambling problem at whatever level.
+- Providing information that will help you identify and prevent problem gambling at an early stage, plus details about charities and support agencies who can offer counselling, help and/or treatment.

 A good way to gauge whether your gambling is no longer fun, and may be getting out of control, is to ask yourself the following questions: